PrestaShop/firebaseauthenticator/Readme.md

 #### Login via API key

 You can also make the merchant redirected to his shop by using a specific link.
-The only information you need is his custom token.
+The only information you need is his [custom token][4].
 You can send it via GET or POST param as `api_token`, by calling this URL in all cases:
 ```
 http://<shop URL>/<admin folder>/index.php?controller=AdminLogin&module=firebaseauthenticator
 ```